jsherman212/iosdbg/README.md

 make
 ```

 After you build it, you'll find `libreadline.a` and `libhistory.a` inside of the current working directory.
 Upload those files to your device at `/path/to/theos/sdks/your/sdk/usr/lib/`.
 Rename them to `libreadline8.0.a` and `libhistory8.0.a` and fakesign them with `ldid`.
+If you're compiling on a computer, copy those files to `/path/to/theos/sdks/your/sdk/usr/lib/`.
+Create a new directory called `readline` at `/path/to/theos/sdks/your/sdk/usr/include` and copy (or upload to your device) `chardefs.h`, `history.h`, `keymaps.h`, `readline.h`, `rlstdc.h`, `rltypedefs.h`, and `tilde.h` there.

 #### pcre2
 This project uses pcre2 10.32.
 Compile it for `aarch64-apple-darwin`: